01 of 07

 02 of 07

 Stop by the Visitor Center to uncover a wealth of historical information and browse through the gift shop.
-The Visitor Center is a replica of a Florida Cracker house, but constructed of modern materials.Continue to 3 of 7 below.
+The Visitor Center is a replica of a Florida Cracker house, the popular architectural style of Florida house built in the 19th century.
+Although, the one at Fort Christmas Historical Park is constructed out of modern materials.Continue to 3 of 7 below.

 03 of 07